TDAS-Dev/BlockGames_Web3_VotingSystem/README.md

 11. Implemention of signature ===> David
 12. Write extra tests ==>(at lest 25 tests) ==> Diac
 13. Write Coverage tests ==> Abiola and Diac

+    //please add any suggestions you might have here

 KINDLY WRITE DONE AT THE END OF THE LINE ONCE YOU HAVE COMPLETED THE TASK.
 THANKS